brmson/dataset-sts/examples/README.md

     together on a few lines that wouldn't end up dead last in STS2015 competition

-Tai et al., 1503.00075 - mean embeddings, elementwise comparison features and hidden layer:
+Tai et al., 1503.00075 baseline - mean embeddings, elementwise comparison features and hidden layer:

   * **sts_kst1503.py** applies this to the STS and SICK tasks, reproducing the "mean vector" baseline in the paper

-  * **ans_kst1503.py** applies this to the answer sentence selection task
+  * **anssel_kst1503.py** applies this to the answer sentence selection task

+A full-fledged but simple Keras RNN architecture:

+  * **anssel_rnn.py** beats 2015-state-of-art on the answer selection task